segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 ### Whitelisted Domains

 By default, Appcues will target based on the path of the URL.
 So if we created an Appcues experience and targeted it to `/integrations`, it would appear wherever the embed script is installed with that URL path, like appcues.com/integrations and my.appcues.com/integrations.
-If your `analytics.js` script is installed on multiple domains (e.g. your marketing site and your web app), you'll want to use Appcues whitelisted domains when targeting your experience.
+If your `analytics.js` script is installed on multiple domains (e.g. your marketing site and your web app), you should use Appcues whitelisted domains when targeting your experience.

 ## Delete

-When you trigger a user deletion via our [Privacy features](https://segment.com/docs/privacy-portal/user-deletion-and-suppression/), we will forward a delete notification to Appcues, who will act on the notification.
+When you trigger a user deletion using our [Privacy features](https://segment.com/docs/privacy-portal/user-deletion-and-suppression/), we will forward a delete notification to Appcues, who will act on the notification.
 You can read more about how Appcues handles deletion requests [in their docs here.](https://docs.appcues.com/article/443-gdpr-deletion-api)